Chavón Kids Summer Camp:

 Digital Illustration / Branding / Advertising

-PROCESS AND CONCEPT:Parting from the Taíno pictogram in the Chavón logo, I drew a parallel between humanity's inherent need to create art since the dawn of time and the universal urge to engage with art from an early age.
+PROCESS AND CONCEPT:Based on the Taíno pictogram in the Chavón logo, I drew a parallel between humanity's inherent need to create art since the dawn of time and the universal urge to engage with art from an early age.

-Incorporating Keith Haring, one of the artists introduced in the Kids Summer Camp, I merged these concepts by reinterpreting the Chavón logo.
+Inspired by Keith Haring; one of the artists introduced in the Kids Summer Camp, I merged these concepts by reinterpreting the Chavón logo.
 I brought the static pictogram to life with various expressions, channeling Haring's illustrative style to evoke warmth and approachability, infusing the brand with playful energy.

 OUTCOME